-Sticking to a training schedule during the autumn, after your break, will make starting winter training much easier.
+Sticking to a training schedule during the autumn and winter, after your break, will make starting training much easier.
 Fitness is lost more quickly than it’s gained, but maintaining is easier than gaining.

-You don’t need to spend the autumn months slaving away on the turbo trainer, but trying to maintain a certain number of hours training per week will pay dividends next season.
+You don’t need to spend the winter months slaving away on the turbo trainer, but trying to maintain a certain number of hours training per week will pay dividends next season.

 Luke Rowe, pro cyclist at Team Sky and coach at Rowe and King, explains why week-to-week consistency is important: “Consistency is absolutely key — for most riders, doing four 90min sessions during a week is far better than one big six-hour day at the weekend.”

 The same is true for your yearly training cycle: you’re better off riding close to your average weekly training hours each week rather than yo-yoing between massive hours in August and none in January.